MattCollins84/insto/README.md

                     'userType': 'user'
                   };

-  //create new graffiti object, passing in userData and callback function var g = new Insto Client(userData, false, callback);
+  //create new insto object, passing in userData and callback function var i = new Insto Client(userData, false, callback);

   //create a message object to be sent to all users var query = {